danielafsaraiva/VSLFC_SQE/README.md

-# Repository for "Paper"
+# Repository for "Subjective Evaluation of Low Distortion Coded Light Fields with View Synthesis"

-This repository contains the supplementary data for the research article submitted to **To be Added**.
+This repository contains the supplementary data for the research article submitted to TCSVT*.
 It includes coded light fields, original source views, subjective results, and encoding configurations.

 ---